DVT - discharge; Blood clot in the legs - discharge; Thromboembolism - discharge

-Deep venous thrombosis (DVT) is when a blood clot forms in a vein that is not on the surface of the body.
+You were treated for deep venous thrombosis (DVT).
+This is a condition in which a blood clot forms in a vein that is not on or near the surface of the body.

 Wear the pressure stockings prescribed by your doctor.
-They will improve blood flow in your legs and lower your risk for problems with blood clots and long-term complications.
+They will improve blood flow in your legs and may lower your risk of long-term complications and problems with blood clots.

 Your doctor may give you medicine to thin your blood.
 This will help keep more clots from forming.